High-altitude, snow-sure skiing on the Italian side of Zermatt.

 This resort an unusual combination: slopes that are gentle and extensive, sunny and snow sure.

-For cruisers who like to cover the miles on flattering slopes with no worries about unexpected challenges, there is nowhere like it.
-But experts should steer clear: they’ll find the slopes tame and the link with Zermatt disappointing because it doesn’t access Zermatt’s best slopes.
+It’s great for cruisers who like to cover the miles on flattering slopes with no worries about unexpected challenges.
+There is nowhere like it.
+However, experts should steer clear.
+They’ll find the slopes of Cervinia tame.
+In addition to that, the link with Zermatt is disappointing because it doesn’t access Zermatt’s best slopes.